bedlinger/Advent-of-Code-2024/README.md

 # Advent of Code 2024 Solutions

 Welcome to the repository containing solutions for each day of the **Advent of Code 2024** challenge.
-The solutions are implemented in various programming languages and each day has its own directory containing the code and input files.
+Each day has its own directory containing the code and input files.

 ## About the Challenge